 The contact owns a 2007 Hyundai Santa Fe.
 The contact stated that while driving at 60 mph, the vehicle began to accelerate independently without warning.
 Due to the unintended acceleration, the contact had to depress her brake pedal to the floor board as well as use her emergency hand brake in Read details...

-The contact owns a 2008 Hyundai Santa Fe.
-The contact stated while driving at an undisclosed speed with the cruise control activated, the contact stated that after depressing the brake pedal the cruise control briefly failed to disengage.
+The contact owns a 2024 Hyundai Santa Fe.
+The contact stated that while driving behind a trailer at 61 mph with the cruise control activated, the indicator was activated to switch to the left lane, and the vehicle independently accelerated to the set speed of 68 mph.
 Read details...

 The contact owns a 2023 Hyundai Santa Fe.
 The contact stated while driving at approximately 30-35 mph, the vehicle lost motive power.
 The contact restarted the vehicle and the vehicle worked as designed for several miles before the failure recurred.
 Read details...